 A spouse or domestic partner

 A blind or disabled child

 The state may also decide not to recover payments if the cost of selling the property is more than the property is worth, or if the amount that is owed to Medicaid is very small.

-The easiest way to avoid Medicaid estate recovery is to not hold assets when you die.
+The easiest way to avoid Medicaid estate recovery is to avoid holding assets legally when you die.
 Since applicants must meet an income and resource requirement to qualify for Medicaid, it’s possible that they won’t have many assets for Medicaid to take.
 (This is often achieved through a Medicaid spend-down.)

-If you do have certain valuable assets that you would rather pass down to future heirs and not go towards repaying Medicaid, you can consider the following.
+If you do have certain valuable assets that you would rather pass down to future heirs as an inheritance and not go towards repaying Medicaid, you can consider the following.

 The state may elect not to make an estate claim if it would cause undue hardship for surviving family or other circumstances, like if the Medicaid recipient only received benefits because they were the victim of a crime.